Meet Marlene Correa

 Did you take any child education or birth prep classes to prepare you for birth, babies, and beyond?

-Jon and I did take child education classes at Hoag that helped us prepare for breast feeding, child birth, and what to expect once the baby arrives.
+Jon and I did take child education classes that helped us prepare for breast feeding, child birth, and what to expect once the baby arrives.
 We also read the books What To Expect When You’re Expecting, What To Expect The First Year, and Baby Wise.
 I HIGHLY recommend the book Baby Wise if you want to get your little one on a good feeding and sleeping routine.

 Much of training CrossFit involves a lifestyle both in and out of the gym.
 How much would you say a lifestyle that supports vigorous exercise, strong community ties, and a priority in nutrition played a role in the success of your pregnancy?